vijaycs85/simple_sitemap/README.md

 /admin/config/search/simplesitemap/custom.

 The settings page can be found under admin/config/search/simplesitemap.
-Here the module can be configured and the sitemap can be manually regenerated.
+Here the module can be configured and the sitemaps can be manually regenerated.

 USAGE